fachat/MicroPET/CPLD/README.md

 This map describes the standard memory map, that is enabled after the SPI boot code has executed and initiated the memory map.

-RAM bank 15 is the "video" bank in that hires graphics and character ROMs are mapped here.
-The character data can be mapped there as well using bit 2 of the control register (see below).
+RAM bank 8 is the "video" bank in that hires graphics and character ROMs are mapped here.
+The character data is be mapped there as well but can be mapped for writing to bank 0 using bit 2 of the control register (see below).

 RAM bank 1 is the one used for the 8296 RAM extension (that is mapped into the